-Monitoring concrete temperature is necessary in order to implement the maturity method.
+Monitoring concrete temperature with the use of the right kind of maturity meter is necessary in order to implement the maturity method.
 This can be done in a variety of ways, but one of the most efficient and easy-to-use tools to monitor temperature is the wireless concrete sensor, SmartRock®.
 SmartRock is installed directly on the rebar before pouring concrete and wirelessly transmits data to a mobile application.

 Maturity vs Coring